Wall Street Analyst Upgrade Paramount Global [PARA]. What else is Wall St. saying

-Premium Tier Will Roll Out Across Europe, Starting with France in March, Followed by the UK, Ireland, Germany, Switzerland, Austria and Italy later this year.
+Share it: @Nickelodeon @NickelodeonFamily #TheTinyChefShow Click HERE for the trailer and HERE for art..

-Over the last 12 months, PARA stock dropped by -45.63%.
-The one-year Paramount Global stock forecast points to a potential upside of 13.33.
-The average equity rating for PARA stock is currently 3.16, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 9143238 shares changing hands.
+Over the past one week, the price volatility of Paramount Global stands at 6.40% while the volatility over the past one month is 4.79%.

-The market cap for the stock reached $7.34 billion, with 612.00 million shares outstanding and 577.33 million shares in the current float.
-Compared to the average trading volume of 17.31M shares, PARA stock reached a trading volume of 16642361 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for PARA stock reached $7.47 billion, with 612.00 million shares outstanding and 577.33 million shares in the current float.
+Compared to the average trading volume of 17.29M shares, PARA reached a trading volume of 9143238 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PARA shares is $12.98 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PARA stock is a recommendation set at 3.16.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.